Social media integrations

 Zoho CRM Pricing

 Zoho CRM offers four different pricing plans: Standard, Professional, Enterprise, and Ultimate.
-The Standard plan will cost you $18 per user per month, the Professional plan will cost you $30 per user per month, the Enterprise plan will cost you $45 per user per month, and the Ultimate plan will cost you $55 per user per month.
+The Standard plan will cost you $12 per user per month, the Professional plan will cost you $20 per user per month, the Enterprise plan will cost you $35 per user per month, and the Ultimate plan will cost you $45 per user per month.
 Zoho also offers a surprisingly robust free plan, so you don't have to pay to find out if it fits with your business needs.

 - Free 15-day trial